Mathématique: Intergalactic Gate Bridge

 “I thought it would go the other way,” McKay confesses, cracked voice.
 It matches his expectations.

-“Well,” Carter whispers, “I find that angry people are usually hopeful.
+“Well,” Carter gives him a wan smile, “angry people are usually hopeful.
 You’ve gotta have hopes for them to be unexpectedly crushed.”

 “Dark,” McKay says, swiping another fry through ketchup, but not quite able to eat it.
-“Probably true, but very dark.”
+“Probably true.”

 “Daniel pointed it out to me.”
 Carter looks at the bottom of her empty glass.
 “Years ago.
 Before he—” she breaks off.
 “Daniel doesn’t get angry anymore.
 Not like he used to.
 That old, hotheaded indignation is mostly gone.
 Except—” Carter breaks off, smiling faintly.
 “Except, sometimes, Vala can bring it out.”